innate-creative/droitwich-chiro-2023/_conditions/dizziness.md

 keywords: []
 ---
 ## Are you suffering from dizziness or vertigo?
-Here at (Insert Pratice Name) we understand how debilitating this can be, which is why we are dedicated to helping you recover naturally.
+Here at Droitwich Back and Neck Clinic we understand how debilitating this can be, which is why we are dedicated to helping you recover naturally.

 ### Do you experience the following sensations?:
 - Intense feelings of dizziness or spinning?